MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing.md

 1. An initial check of table sizes, operators used, and estimated cardinalities in the input query.
 2. Additional checkpoints, as the optimizer discovers new, cheaper plans for the query.
 If these alternative plans don't make significant use of batch mode, the optimizer stops exploring batch mode alternatives.

-If batch mode on rowstore is used, in the query run plan, you see the actual run mode as **batch mode**.
-It's used by the scan operator for on-disk heaps and B-tree indexes.
+If batch mode on rowstore is used, you see the actual run mode as **batch mode** in the query run plan.
+The scan operator uses batch mode for on-disk heaps and B-tree indexes.
 This batch mode scan can evaluate batch mode bitmap filters.
 You might also see other batch mode operators in the plan.
 Examples are hash joins, hash-based aggregates, sorts, window aggregates, filters, concatenation, and compute scalar operators.

 ### Remarks

-1. Query plans don't always use batch mode.
+* Query plans don't always use batch mode.
 The query optimizer might decide that batch mode isn't beneficial for the query.
-2. The query optimizer's search space is changing.
+* The query optimizer's search space is changing.
 So if you get a row mode plan, it might not be the same as the plan you get in a lower compatibility level.
 And if you get a batch mode plan, it might not be the same as the plan you get with a columnstore index.
-3. Plans might also change for queries that mix columnstore and rowstore indexes because of the new batch mode rowstore scan.
+* Plans might also change for queries that mix columnstore and rowstore indexes because of the new batch mode rowstore scan.
-4. There are current limitations for the new batch mode on rowstore scan:
+* There are current limitations for the new batch mode on rowstore scan:
     * It won't kick in for in-memory OLTP tables or for any index other than on-disk heaps and B-trees.
     * It also won't kick in if a large object (LOB) column is fetched or filtered.
 This limitation includes sparse column sets and XML columns.
-5. There are queries that batch mode isn't used for even with columnstore indexes.
+* There are queries that batch mode isn't used for even with columnstore indexes.
 Examples are queries that involve cursors.
 These same exclusions also extend to batch mode on rowstore.

 ### Configure batch mode on rowstore